 You can add more badges to the Girl's Guide, depending on what topics interest girls.
 These additional badges come packaged in Skill-Building badge activity sets for Girl Scout Brownies through Seniors.
 Each set tells how to earn five different badges.
 The first three sets are coordinated with the National Leadership Journeys — It's your World — Change It! , It's Your Planet — Love It!, and It's your Story — Tell It!.
 You can make your Girl Scout adventure the best it can be when you see how everything fits together.Outdoor Badges

 Girls voted on these badges from the topics and themes, right down to the design!
-The new Outdoor badges can be purchased in any of our council shops.
+The 2015 Outdoor badges can be purchased in any of our council shops.
 Can’t wait to get started?
 Download the digital requirements today and reconnect with the outdoors.

 Special for Daisies!

 There are three steps to earn each petal.
 Every Flower Friend tells a story about her line of the Girl Scout Law.
 The first step to read the story and talk about it.
 Then, act out the story.
 Girls then do an activity to practice the part of the law they just learned about.